vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ## Closing and Next Step

-This guide was meant to introduce you to Spring Boot and Spring Security with Kotlin.
-One key takeaway, that Spring Security configuration can allow `Simple` or other authentication schemes such as JWT and Kerberos.
-Understanding how permissions work out of the box in Spring Security, and applying authorization to Reactive Methods.
+This guide introduced you to Spring Boot and Spring Security with RSocket.
+One key take-away, that Spring Security configuration can allow `Simple` or other authentication schemes such as JWT and Kerberos.
+Understanding how permissions work out of the box in Spring Security, and applying authorization to Reactive Methods helps when custom logic is needed.
 Then next step on this topic will take advantage of Spring Security's JWT interface.
 For in-depth implementation details on that topic now, please see the [Spring Security Samples](https://github.com/spring-projects/spring-security-samples) project on Github.

 ## Informational and Learning Material